Chinese herbology: History

-Arguably the most important of these later works is the Compendium of Materia Medica (Bencao Gangmu, 本草綱目) compiled during the Ming dynasty by Li Shizhen, which is still used today for consultation and reference.
+Arguably the most important of these later works is the Compendium of Materia Medica compiled during the Ming dynasty by Li Shizhen, which is still used today for consultation and reference.

 The use of Chinese herbs was popular during the medieval age in western Asian and Islamic countries.
 They were traded through the Silk Road from the East to the West.
 Cinnamon, ginger, rhubarb, nutmeg and cubeb are mentioned as Chinese herbs by medieval Islamic medical scholars Such as Rhazes (854–925 CE), Haly Abbas (930–994 CE) and Avicenna (980–1037 CE).
 There were also multiple similarities between the clinical uses of these herbs in Chinese and Islamic medicine.

 Raw materials

 There are roughly 13,000 medicinals used in China and over 100,000 medicinal recipes recorded in the ancient literature.
 Plant elements and extracts are by far the most common elements used.
 In the classic Handbook of Traditional Drugs from 1941, 517 drugs were listed – out of these, only 45 were animal parts, and 30 were minerals.
 For many plants used as medicinals, detailed instructions have been handed down not only regarding the locations and areas where they grow best, but also regarding the best timing of planting and harvesting them.

 Some animal parts used as medicinals can be considered rather strange such as cows' gallstones.

 Furthermore, the classic materia medica Bencao Gangmu describes the use of 35 traditional Chinese medicines derived from the human body, including bones, fingernail, hairs, dandruff, earwax, impurities on the teeth, feces, urine, sweat, and organs, but most are no longer in use.